marcusgia2505/classEx_doc/docs/Elements.rst

 .. image:: _static/elements/MathML_exemple.PNG
     :width: 30%

-It is also possible to display symbols and indices like in this exemple:
+It is also possible to display symbols and indices like in this example:

 .. code:: HTML
 <math xmlns="http://www.w3.org/1998/Math/MathML">